readium/readium-lcp-server/README.md

 - `database`: the URI formatted connection string to the database, `sqlite3://file:lsd.sqlite?cache=shared&mode=rwc` by default. `mysql://login:password@/dbname?parseTime=true` if your using MySQL.
 - `auth_file`: mandatory; the path to the password file introduced above.

-- `license_link_url`: mandatory; the url template representing the url from which a license can be fetched from the provider's frontend server.
-This url will be inserted in the 'license' link of every status document.
+- `license_link_url`: URL template, mandatory; this is the url from which a fresh license can be fetched from the provider's frontend server.
+This url template supports a `{license_id}` parameter.
+The final url will be inserted in the 'license' link of every status document.
 It must be the url of a server acting as a proxy between the user request and the License Server.
 Such proxy is mandatory, as the License Server  does not possess user information needed to craft a license from its identifier.
-If the test frontend server is used as a proxy, the url must be of the form "http://<frontend-server-url>/api/v1/licenses/{license_id}" (note the /api/v1 section).
+If the test frontend server is used as a proxy (for tests only), the url template must be of the form "http://<frontend-server-url>/api/v1/licenses/{license_id}" (note the /api/v1 section).

 #### license_status section
 `license_status`: parameters related to the interactions implemented by the License Status server, if any: